Skip to main content

 Why It Matters

 The brief for a dashboard like this is trivially easy to botch.
 Pile on charts, call it "AI-powered," ship.
-The work here was the opposite: a small, correct financial engine; a deliberate AI layer on top; access control strong enough to survive a compliance review.
+The work here was the opposite: a small, correct financial engine; deliberate AI where document automation saves real advisor time; and access control strong enough to separate wealth-manager and client views properly.
 That's the difference between a demo and a system a wealth advisory can actually run a business on.